Chart Color Schemes

 Brunswick West features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Brunswick West's dwelling structures, as per the latest Census, consisted of 38.1% houses and 61.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Brunswick West was at 23.9%, with mortgaged dwellings at 27.2% and rented dwellings at 48.9%.
-The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
-The median weekly rent figure was recorded as $365, compared to Melbourne metro's $390.
-Nationally, Brunswick West's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Brunswick West's dwelling structures, as per the latest Census, consisted of 38.1% houses and 61.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Brunswick West stood at 23.9%, with mortgaged dwellings at 27.2% and rented ones at 48.9%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $365, compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Brunswick West's mortgage repayments exceeded the Australian average of $1,863, but rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing